Will you meet the English language requirements for visa applicants?

 Principal applicants must either show an IELTS report with an overall band score of 4 or more or provide evidence that they meet this requirement.
 Other evidence can be considered.
 Their partners and dependent children can either show that they have an IELTS score of 4 or have an English speaking background or can pre-purchase English language (ESOL) tuition

 Applicants under Investor Plus (Investor 1) category and their families do not have to meet any language requirements.

-Principal applicants under Investor category (Investor 2 category) must have an English speaking background or an overall band score of three or more in their IELTS ( International English Language Testing System) test report.
-Their family members must either provide evidence of the same level or, alternatively, they can pre-purchase ESOL tuition.
+Principal applicants under the Investor category (Investor 2 category) must have an English speaking background or an overall band score of three or more in their IELTS ( International English Language Testing System) test report.
+Their family members must provide evidence of the same level or they can pre-purchase ESOL tuition.

 Residence from Work Applicants

 If you are a principal applicant under Talent (Accredited Employers, Arts, Culture and Sports) and Long Term Skill Shortage List instructions, you will not be required to meet any English language requirements when you apply for residence.